qinghsui/pymc/docs/theano.rst

 The call to `function` creates an actual function that takes two inputs, a one dimensional numpy array and a zero dimensional numpy array and returns the result of the computation represented by `r`.

 In pymc 3, the user does not directly create theano variables.
 Instead they are returned when you create a random variable (such as by calling `x = Normal('x', 0,1)`).
-Likewise, you don't call `function` directly usually (though you can), you let it be automatically called when you use `model.logp`.
+Likewise, you don't call `function` directly usually (though you can), it is used automatically by functions like `model.logp`.